mhansen/hledger-vscode/README.md

 `.in.hledger` files, and syntax-highlighted `.want` files.
 Run the tests with `npm test`.

-If you've examined the differences and they're expected, rebuild the golden files by running `ts-node tests/main.ts tests/cases/*.in.hledger`.
+If you've examined the differences and they're expected, rebuild the golden files by running `npm run-script goldens`.